 Recommended New York City hot chocolate: as a meal or easy-to-drink?25 Jan 2012, Posted by City Bakery, Dessert Truck Works, Donatella, Francois Chocolate Bar, Jacques Torres, L.A.
-Burdick, Wafels and Dinges in
+Burdick, Reviews, Wafels and Dinges in

 I have found that New Yorkers are particular about their hot chocolate.
 Usually, they fall in one of two camps: